tellor-io/dataSpecs/types/DIVAProtocolPolygon.md

 ## Response Type

 The query response will consist of a two floats represented as 256-bit integer values with 18 decimals of precision.
-These floats are the price of the reference asset and the price of the collateral token, in that order.
+These floats are the price of the reference asset and the price of the collateral token in USD, in that order.

 - `abi_type`: `(ufixed256x18,ufixed256x18)`
 - `packed`: false